-100.17 PAY LOTS: There are two short term pay lots on campus.
+100.17 PAY LOTS: There are three visitor pay lots on campus.
 The Lakeside Visitor Lot and Admissions Meter Lot are located on the south side of campus, and the Parking Garage is on the north side by the Student Life building.
 These lots may be used by anyone who wishes to pay the fee to use the lot.
-The cost to use this lot is posted at the lot, as well as on the Parking Services website.
+The cost to use the lot is posted at the lot, as well as on the Parking Services website.
 These lots are pay-by-space parking and each stall is numbered.
 Pay stations are located in convenient locations in these lots.
-Departments may purchase validations from Parking Services to be used to validate guest parking in this lot.
-The Admissions Meter Lot is a metered lot and may be used by anyone who wishes to pay the meter.
-Meters are limited to 40 minutes maximum and should not be used for parking to go to class.
+Departments may purchase validation codes from Parking Services to be used to validate guest parking in these lots.
+Payment is required in these pay lots from 5 AM through 10 PM, seven days a week.
+Payment is required at the time you park at one of the pay stations.

 300.00 PLACEMENT OF PHYSICAL PERMITS, WHEN APPLICABLE: Hanging permits must be displayed from the rear view mirror and be in plain sight, with date facing out, in order to be valid.
 If the rear view mirror is missing, a free hanger may be obtained from Parking Services to use in lieu of a rear view mirror.

 300.01 Your permit must be displayed properly to be valid.
 Placing the permit on the windshield, dash, or other part of the vehicle does not constitute a valid display of the permit and will be cited.
 The only valid display of the permit is with it hanging up on the rear view mirror with the permit number and expiration date facing the front of the vehicle, so that this information is easily visible through the windshield.

 300.02 UVU permits are not transferable.
 They cannot be sold by any entity other than UVU Parking Services.
 Transferring a permit to another party may result in citations and revocation of the permit.